Juan Monaco: 2012

-Mónaco reached the semifinal of the Miami Masters.
+Monaco reached the semifinal of the Miami Masters.

-Mónaco began his 2012 campaign at the 2012 Australian Open as the 25th seed, but was upset by Philipp Kohlschreiber in the first round.
+Monaco began his 2012 campaign at the 2012 Australian Open as the 25th seed, but was upset by Philipp Kohlschreiber in the first round.
 He then competed in the 2012 VTR Open as the top seed.
 He received a first-round bye, then defeated Igor Andreev, Albert Montañés, Jérémy Chardy, and finally Carlos Berlocq in the final.
 This was his fourth title and first since 2007, It also ended his seven consecutive runner-up finishes.
 He then represented Argentina against Germany in the first round of the Davis Cup and won his only match against Philipp Petzschner.
 He then played at the 2012 Copa Claro, losing to compatriot David Nalbandian.
 He then retired in his first-round match at the 2012 Abierto Mexicano Telcel due to dehydration against Albert Ramos.
 At the first Masters of the year, the 2012 BNP Paribas Open, he fell in the third round to eventual finalist John Isner.
 At the 2012 Sony Ericsson Open, he fell to world no. 1 and defending champion Novak Djokovic in his second Masters semifinals, after wins over Lu Yen-hsun, 14th seed Gaël Monfils, 31st seed Andy Roddick, and 8th seed Mardy Fish.
 This performance pushed him to no. 16 in the world, his highest ranking since May 2008.

 He then played in the 2012 U.S. Men's Clay Court Championships as the 4th seed and wild card.
 He beat Tatsuma Ito, Kevin Anderson, and Michael Russell to advance to the final.
 In the final, he faced second seed John Isner and won, to claim his second title of the year and fifth overall.
 He also matched his career-high ranking of no. 14 in the world after the win.
 He then played at the 2012 Monte-Carlo Rolex Masters, where he retired due to a right ankle injury in his first-round match against Robin Haase while leading by a break in the third.
 The injury also forced him to withdraw from the Barcelona Open and the Mutua Madrid Open.

 He was seeded 14th in Rome and won his first two matches against Adrian Ungur, and Radek Štěpánek, before losing to defending champion and world no. 1 Novak Djokovic.

 At the French Open, he first faced Frenchman Guillaume Rufin.
 He then cruised passed Lukáš Rosol.
 In the third round he had a tough match against the big-serving Canadian Milos Raonic and converted 3/16 break points and saved all break points he faced, the Argentinian won the match.
 He made it to the fourth round, where he lost to Rafael Nadal.
 He was broken twice in the first set and pulled a double bagel in the second and third, although he had a couple of break opportunities of his own in the second.